smiths/swhs/Program/Matlab/README.md

 This folder contains the MatLab implementation of the SWHS software.

+MISNotes.txt contains notes about the mapping of the MIS to the Matlab implementation.

 The Testing folder contains all of the required files for the testing of this software.

 To run the software in MatLab: